zoubingwu/reackt/README.md

 store.getState(); // -> returns { counter: 1 } after delay
 ```

-### View
+Since we build on top of redux and redux is view-layer agnostic, we can use any other UI library.

-Since we build on top of redux and redux is view-layer agnostic, you can use any other UI library.
 For react, we can use react-redux to connect the state to our view components.
 Using hooks API to make it even more enjoyable.

 **index.js**